Therapeutic Horticulture as Therapy: How it Works

 • Therapeutic horticulture activities involve plants or plant related activities such as making cards with dry flowers.

-• Interventions are facilitated by a person with training in therapeutic horticulture or a registered horticultural therapist who may additionally be a professional in the allied field (occupational therapist, mental health professional, physical therapist, art therapist).
+• Interventions are facilitated by a person with training in therapeutic horticulture or a registered horticultural therapist, and who may or may not be a professional in an allied field (occupational therapist, mental health professional, physical therapist, art therapist).

-Therapeutic horticulture involves activities that are both passive and active using plant or plant related materials
+Therapeutic horticulture involves activities are both passive and active using plant or plant related materials

 Planting seeds, watering plants, harvesting herbs are examples of active therapeutic horticulture activities.